Ed Blumquist: Storyline

 The couple are offered a deal by the South Dakota State Police where they receive reduced jail time and protective custody in their imminent trial.
 In exchange, Ed must follow through with the Kansas City meeting and wear a wire.
 While the police are holding the Blumquists in protection at the hotel, the Gerhardts attack, mistakenly thinking that Dodd is being held there.
 During the shootout, Ed and Peggy escape and Ed sees a UFO while they are running.
 Hanzee pursues them and shoots Ed.
 They keep running and lock themselves in a grocery store's cooler room.
 Ed sits in anguish and tells Peggy that he can see her problems clearly now and that their relationship is over, even though he still loves her and the idea of their life together.
 He then succumbs to his wound.

 Production

 Ed's character (Plemons) and Peggy (Dunst) were the first two characters to be cast for the season, with the announcement made in December 2014.

 Plemons had to style his appearance in many ways to fit showrunner Noah Hawley's image.
 He had already gained weight for his role in the film Black Mass, and he was instructed to keep it on against his wishes for Ed's character.
 The middle hair part that is an iconic element of Ed's appearance was also conceptualized by Hawley.
-He has since become engaged to marry his costar, Kirsten Dunst.
+He has since married his costar, Kirsten Dunst.